 He'll be through!

 Vulpuz will find her

 In the dark of the night terror comes true.

 “In the dark of the night...

 In the dark of the night...”

 At last she saw him, he was huge.
 A fox bigger than a badger, all black with fiery red trim and three flaming tails.
 His eyes were snakelike and burning like hellfire.
 He was stronger built than any fox she had before seen.
-His armor was black and demonic, and his cloak was made of fur and black ash.
+His armor was black and demonic, and his cloak was made of fur and black ash, trimmed with the wings of a bat.
 Claws of beasts tripped his shoulder plates, and there was not an inch of him that was not armored save his head.
-Long Wolverine claws trimmed his gauntlets, while tiny dagger like blades formed the claws on his finger armor.
+Long Wolverine claws trimmed his right gauntlet, while his left gauntlet had a withered rotting crippled old paw with six fingers strapped to it.
+Tiny dagger like blades formed the claws on his finger armor.
 He stood in the dark forest among ruins, cowering before him was her father, surrounded by the hellish creatures she hated more than life itself.
 Vulpuz was still singing his joy in their suffering, and his dark offer to her.
 The background voices were others who served under Badrang during his brief reign at Marshank, all given temporary leave from their suffering to serve Vulpuz’s dark whims.

 Come you mongrols,

 Yes, die ever after